 Why home credit can cause problems

-It might be tempting to turn to a doorstep lender if you have bills you can’t pay, but borrowing at such a high interest rate is likely to add to your problems rather than help them.
+It might be tempting to turn to a doorstep lender if you have bills you can’t pay, but borrowing at such a high interest rate could add to your problems.

 Alternatives to home credit

 If you really need some money now and can afford to pay it back there might be cheaper alternatives.

 There’s also a cap on the amount of interest they can charge by law on their loans of 3% a month or 42.6% a year APR, but you might need to save for a period before you can borrow.

 If you keep within the limit and don’t incur default charges this will be cheaper than a home credit loan.